ipeluffo/ipeluffo.github.io/content/posts/apache_airflow_kubernetes.md

 #### `ConfigMap`: `requirements.txt`
 As described above, we need to add a requirements file in order to install Airflow's Kubernetes dependency (i.e. `apache-airflow[kubernetes]`).

-Although there are different alternatives to implement to create the file, in this case we'll use a `ConfigMap` that will be later mounted as a `Volume` in order to create the necessary file in the pod's file system.
-The objective of this guide is not only to show Airflow running on Kubernetes but use and learn different tools that Kubernetes provides us.
+Kubernetes provides different alternatives to create the file, in this case we'll use a `ConfigMap` that will be later mounted as a `Volume` in order to create the necessary file in the pod's file system.
+The objective of this guide is not only to show Airflow running on Kubernetes but use and learn different tools that the latter provides us.

 Below is the `ConfigMap` definition:
 ```yaml